VUEngine/VUEngine-Core/doc/pages/post-processing.md

 	void PostProcessingEffects_dummyEffect(u32 currentDrawingFrameBufferSet, SpatialObject spatialObject)

-All registered post processing effects are removed when the Game changes state.
+All registered post-processing effects are removed when the Game changes state.

 It is possible to apply several post processes at once and thus combine their effects.